-Mission Trails Regional Park encompasses 7,220 acres of both natural and developed recreational areas.
+Mission Trails Regional Park encompasses more than 8,000 acres of both natural and developed recreational areas.
 Its rugged hills, valleys and open areas represent a San Diego prior to the landing of Cabrillo in San Diego Bay in 1542.

 Centrally located and only eight miles northeast of downtown San Diego, Mission Trails Regional Park provides a quick, natural escape from the urban hustle and bustle.

 Mission Trails Regional Park has been called the third Jewel in the City of San Diego Park System.
 Along with Balboa Park and Mission Bay Park, it provides San Diego residents and visitors a way to explore the cultural, historical, and recreational aspects of San Diego.

 Started in 1974, Mission Trails Regional Park has become one of the largest urban parks in the United States.
 Originally used by the Kumeyaay, the park is the site of the Old Mission Dam, built to store water for the Mission San Diego de Alcala.